emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/storage.md

 Currently, it cost approximately **1 Ⓝ** to store **100kb** of data.

 :::caution
-An error will raise if your contract tries to increase its state while not having Axion to cover for storage.
+An error will raise if your contract tries to increase its state while not having Fermi to cover for storage.
 :::

 :::warning